TonyYangHan/MGH_Project/README.md

 Analyze 10x single-nucleus multi-omics sequencing data from Massachusetts General Hospital (MGH) Alzheimer’s disease (AD) brain samples.
 This repo provides:

-- Reproducible training code to build a simple neural network classifier on PCA features from AnnData (.h5ad)
+- Reproducible training code to build and train a simple neural network classifier on PCA features from single-nucleus sequencing AnnData objects(.h5ad) with cross validation
-- Cross-donor evaluation and model checkpointing
+- SHAP-based interpretation to calculate the contribution of each gene or peak to the classification of whether cells are from AD or Healthy donor
-- SHAP-based interpretation to attribute model predictions back to genes or peaks
+- Notebooks for interpreting results from both ML performance metrics and biological meanings
-- Notebooks for interpreting results from both ML and biological perspectives
+- Determine the genes and peaks that are considered important between cells from AD and healthy donors

 ## What’s in this repository